 |Contribution Rate You Pay|

-Following their annual Pension Increase Review, the Local Government Pension Scheme (WYPF) have increased the salary bands which determine employee contribution rates with effect from 1 April 2017.
-The University's employer contribution rates have increased by 1.3% to 13.1% for all members.
+Following their annual Pension Increase Review, the Local Government Pension Scheme (WYPF) have increased the salary bands which determine employee contribution rates with effect from 1 April 2019.
+The University's employer contribution rates remain unchanged at 13.1% for all members.